Self-bound droplets in quasi-two-dimensional dipolar condensates: Introduction

-In the presence of the three-body repulsion, we also studied the quantum phases of the self-bound droplets of both dipolar~\cite{dipdrop2020} and quasi-2D binary condensates~\cite{bindrop2021}.
-We showed that, due to the competition between the 2B attraction and the 3B repulsion, the squeezed coherent state (SCS) and the coherent state (CS) phases also emerge as condensate density increases.
+In the presence of the three-body repulsion, we also studied the quantum phases of the self-bound droplets of both dipolar~\cite{dipdrop2020} and quasi-2D binary condensates~\cite{bindrop2022}.
+We showed that, due to the competition between the 2B attraction and the 3B repulsion, the squeezed coherent state (SCS) and the coherent state phases also emerge as condensate density increases.
+We demonstrate that the macroscopic squeezed states, i.e., SVS and SCS, can be experimentally distinguished from other states by measuring the particle number distribution and the second-order correlation function.
 Of particular interest, in quasi-2D binary droplets, we found various signatures on the radial size ($\sigma$) versus atom number ($N$) curve that can be used to identify the quantum states and the stabilization mechanisms.
 Furthermore, because the 2B attractive interaction can be canceled out exactly by the kinetic energy in 2D geometry, the critical atom number (CAN), the minimal number of atoms needed to form a self-bound state, is independent of the stabilization mechanism.
 Instead, precise measurement of the CAN allows us to distinguish the quantum state of the droplets.

 An immediate question to ask is whether it is possible to generalize our studies to dipolar condensates.
 In this work, we propose to generate the self-bound quasi-2D dipolar droplets by tuning dipolar interaction.
 We then study the ground-state properties of system via the GST.
-We show that, in quasi-2D geometry, the self-bound state only contains the SVS and the SCS phases.
-The CS phase which exists in the 3D case is now missing even in the strong interaction regime.
+We show that, in quasi-2D geometry, the self-bound state also contains the SVS, SCS, and CS phases.
+Moreover, although the transition between the SVS and SCS phases is still of third order, that between SCS and CS phases now becomes a crossover.
 Interestingly, similar to that in the binary droplets, we also find the W-shaped $\sigma$-$N$ curve which manifests the existence of multiple quantum phase in the self-bound droplet state.
 In addition, the CAN is solely determined by the quantum states of the condensate.
 As a result, the precise measurement of the CAN allows us to distinguish squeezed state from coherent one.

 The rest of this paper is organized as follows.
 In Sec.~\ref{secform}, we introduce the quasi-2D model and the Gaussian state theory.
 In Sec.~\ref{secres}, after validating our quasi-2D treatment, we present our results on the ground-state properties of the quasi-2D dipolar droplets, including quantum phases, peak density, and radial size.
 Finally, we conclude in Sec.~\ref{secconclusion}.